Are you thinking of starting a career in Digital Marketing? It’s a great choice! I can tell you this without hesitation.

 A good tool will allow you to create dashboards for all channels and meaningful reports to management or clients.

-There is a plethora of good tools available, and although they are not free, the monthly fee is an investment for your career and another great item for your resume.
+There are a plethora of good tools available, and although they are not free, the monthly fee is an investment for your career and another great item for your resume.

 My recommended tools are:

 Starting a career in digital marketing is a great choice.
 There is increased demand for digital marketing professionals worldwide, the salary is good (depending on experience) and it’s a job you can do on our own as a freelancer or by joining a digital marketing agency.